 About Dr. Tom:

-James Tom, DDS, MS is the current President of the American Society of Dentist Anesthesiologists and holds a full-time Associate Professor of Clinical Dentistry position at the Herman Ostrow School of Dentistry of USC.
+James Tom, DDS, MS is the past President of the American Society of Dentist Anesthesiologists and holds a full-time Associate Professor of Clinical Dentistry position at the Herman Ostrow School of Dentistry of USC.
 He completed his dental education at USC and his anesthesiology residency at The Ohio State University.
 Dr. Tom represented dentists and dentist anesthesiologists on the American Society of Anesthesiologists Task Force on revising the Practice Guidelines for Procedural Moderate Sedation and Analgesia.
 In addition, he maintains an Assistant Editor position with Anesthesia Progress: A Journal for Pain and Anxiety Control in Dentistry.